The Ableton problem:

 - Install programs (may as well do this before the next ("Launchers") step because most of these get put there: Kolourpaint, VC, Thunar, VM.
 Think about whether you want to install from existing files or if you want to try to install fresh from the internet.
 For example, last time VMs didn't work because there was no Guest Additions adjustment possible for 19.04 (Ubuntu in Ubuntu I mean; Windows7 in Ubuntu did work for a shared folder), so you want to try a new VM install.
 However, for VC finding a safe download source is less easy so you want to install from the file you already have.
 Kolourpaint and Bitwig have install files and don't install from Terminal anyway).

 - Create "Launchers" by finding the program icons in the menu and dragging them beside the "Menu Button."
-Ones that are already on Studio: Task Manager, Screenshot, Firefox, Audacity.
+Ones that are already on Studio: Task Manager, Screenshot, Firefox, Audacity (and set pavucontrol stuff cause you won't want to later).
 Others: Bitwig, Kolourpaint, Text Editor, VM, VC.

 - Add to "Language Support" any extra languages (Do this after updating and upgrading, because it can be finicky).
 This takes a long time, like 30 minutes, although it might take less if you do it early, so it doesn't want to install language support for every program, which is unnecessary).